 Traumatic brain injury (TBI) is an injury commonly sustained in traffic accidents.
-TBIs can range from mild- such as a concussion1 – to severe,2 which can cause a victim to remain in a coma for an extended period of time or indefinitely.
+TBIs can range from mild- such as a concussion – to severe,1 which can cause a victim to remain in a coma for an extended period of time or indefinitely.
 All types of brain injuries can result in impairments with physical, cognitive, and/or emotional functioning.
 For this reason, many TBI victims must take a hiatus from work or school and others may have irreversible disabilities that completely change the quality and course of their lives.

 The following are brief explanations regarding how TBIs can so commonly result from car accidents.